Gabriel synthesis

 The Gabriel synthesis is a chemical reaction that transforms primary alkyl halides into primary amines.
 Traditionally, the reaction uses potassium phthalimide.
 The reaction is named after the German chemist Siegmund Gabriel.

 The Gabriel reaction has been generalized to include the alkylation of sulfonamides and imides, followed by deprotection, to obtain amines (see Alternative Gabriel reagents).

 The alkylation of ammonia is often an unselective and inefficient route to amines.
 In the Gabriel method, phthalimide anion is employed as a surrogate of H_{2}N^{−}.

 Traditional Gabriel synthesis

 In this method, the sodium or potassium salt of phthalimide is N-alkylated with a primary alkyl halide to give the corresponding N-alkylphthalimide.
+This step is an S_{N}2 reaction; the Gabriel synthesis generally fails with secondary alkyl halides unless they are especially reactive.
 Upon workup by acidic hydrolysis the primary amine is liberated as the amine salt.
 Alternatively the workup may be via the Ing–Manske procedure, involving reaction with hydrazine.
-This method produces a precipitate of phthalhydrazide (C_{6}H_{4}(CO)_{2}N_{2}H_{2}) along with the primary amine:
+This method produces a precipitate of phthalhydrazide along with the primary amine: